sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 Step 8: Update code quranMedia.py
 -------------------------------------------------

-Make the following changes in __main__:
+Make the following changes in main:

 line 192: Delay time between different steps.
 It is set to 3 seconds by default.
-You can increase it higher in case you run into errors but don't use anything less than 3
+You can increase it in case you run into errors but don't use anything less than 3.

 line 193: Update the MAC addresses of your speaker devices

 line 196: Update the country and zip code for which you want to find prayer times

-Make the following changes in selectMedia function:
+Make the following changes in the selectMedia function:

 line 176: Update path of the media files.
 As in, change /media/pi/Data to the full path of the location where the mp3 files are located on your Raspberry Pi.
 You could place it on a USB drive that is plugged in to the Raspberry Pi.